controlplane-com/circle-ci-pipeline-example-cli/README.md

 **Perform the following steps to set up the example:**

-1. Fork the example into your own workspace.
+1. Fork or copy the example into your own workspace at one of the supported CircleCI repositories.

+2. Connect CircleCI to your workspace and set up the example as a project in CircleCI.

-2. The following variables are required and must be added as environment variables at CircleCI:
+3. The following variables are required and must be added as environment variables at CircleCI:

     Browse to the environment variables page by: